wanqizhu/pyfuck/README.md

 My initial hope is to avoid all alphanumeric characters.
 Unfortunately, because python has strong-typing (as opposde to javascript), we cannot implicitly cast between e.g. integers and strings.
 This means that, as far as I could figure out, there's no way to call a function or get a string without using some alhpanumeric character to start with.

-Luckily, we can still avoid all numbers, and only use 7 letters to enable `eval` and `str`, from where we'll construct everything.
+Luckily, we can still avoid all numbers, and only use 7 letters to enable `eval` and `str`, which allows we'll construct everything else.

 Inspired by [jsfuck](jsfuck.com).